 Dr. Musick’s teaching experiences with health professions learners have focused on the general areas of bioethics, health systems, social and behavioral aspects of medicine and spirituality and medicine.
 He has been the principal investigator on several education-related grants, and has also done major fund development work.
 His research interests include faculty and curriculum development, educational assessment, medical professionalism, and the interface between education and patient outcomes.

 Shari Whicker, EdD, MEd

 Dr. Whicker completed both her Master of Education Degree in Training & Development and her Doctorate of Education in Adult Learning at North Carolina State University.
 She has been working in medical education since 1999 at Wake Forest University Baptist Medical Center where she stayed until she left her position as Training & Development Manager for Wake Forest University Physicians in 2004.
 In 2004, she moved to Duke University Medical Center where she worked in the Department of Pediatrics for 10 years.
-She moved from her position as Duke Pediatric’s Director of Education Development in 2014 to join the Office of Continuing Professional Development (OCPD) at Carilion Clinic and the Virginia Tech Carilion School of Medicine where she is currently Assistant Professor, Associate Director of OCPD, and Director of TEACH (Teaching Excellence Academy for Collaborative Healthcare).
+She moved from her position as Duke Pediatric’s Director of Education Development in 2014 to join the Office of Continuing Professional Development (OCPD) at Carilion Clinic and the Virginia Tech Carilion School of Medicine where she is currently Assistant Professor, Director of OCPD, and Director of TEACH (Teaching Excellence Academy for Collaborative Healthcare).